A description of how validation patterns must be displayed within form structures.

 This type of validation occurs on the fly, while the user fills in the form.
 It doesn't require the user to fill in the entire form or the form to be submitted to see it.

-Forms have inline validation.
+Forms can have inline validation.
 All form fields that can be checked against a set of rules while filling them in must show success or error state to the user.

 There may be a case when only one indeterminate field is required in a form or fieldset.
 In this case, follow these guidelines: